 Getting around in Shenzhen is easy.
 Like all Chinese cities, taxis are relatively cheap.
 The other option is the subway or if you can read a bit of Chinese, the public buses.
 Using public buses in China can be difficult for those unfamiliar with Chinese.
 A good APP to use is Baidu Ditu which allows you to calculate the route using public transport.
 It’s the Chinese counterpart of Google Maps but you obviously won’t need a VPN.

 As far as accommodation is concerned, everything depends on the area of the city in which you want to stay.
 I always recommend booking a hotel room with Booking.com.
-There are several Luxury hotels in Shenzhen and the prices are not too high compared to Europe and the USA.
+There are several 5-star hotels in Shenzhen and the prices are not too high compared to Europe and the USA.

 Shenzhen: the city of technology

-Shenzhen is not a touristic city: there are no natural places to visit, nor natural wonders such as in Zhangjiajie or Yangshuo (here my travel guide), nor millenary temples, but it can be the gateway to China and there are still many interesting things to see such as the village of Dafen, Window of The World, Splendid China & Chinese Folk Culture Village and the incredible Sea World Plaza where you will find a real cruise ship in the center of a square.
+Shenzhen is not a touristic city: there are no natural places to visit, nor natural wonders such as in Zhangjiajie or Yangshuo (here my travel guide), nor ancient temples, but it can be the gateway to China and there are still many interesting things to see such as the village of Dafen, Window of The World, Splendid China & Chinese Folk Culture Village and the incredible Sea World Plaza where you will find a real cruise ship in the center of a square.
 In the evening there is also an interesting show of dancing fountains.

 There are several malls where you can find everything: on the lower floors are sold the individual transistors and resistances and in the upper floors everything else from action cameras, to smartphones, from RAM memories to hard drives and so forth.
 Anything a nerd mind can imagine can be found in Shenzhen.